jake-knerr/js-style-guide/README.md

 #### Filenames only use lowercase letters and numbers.
 The first character of a filename is a letter.
 Use train-case to separate words.

 Use descriptive names.

-> Why use naming schema?
-Because this naming scheme is simple and consistent.

 > Why no underscores?
 Underlined filenames and links can obscure the underscore, making it easy to miss.